DebugSteven/ghc-compiler-errors/PITCHME.md

 </ol>

 Note:
-Parse errors are when we have broken a formatting rule.
+Parse errors are when we have broken a formatting rule or some convention enforced by the compiler.
-Type errors are when we told the compiler we would do something via our types and we haven't followed through.
+Type errors are when we told the compiler we would do something via our types and we haven't followed through in our function.
+Let's take a look at parse errors first.

 ---